jdhern17/LinuxQuizzer/SECURITY.md

 ## Introduction

-This project follows a security approach modeled after the  **Defense-in-Depth (DiD)** model, applying layered security measures across all layers of the tech stack.
-The DiD model is referenced from Naviant’s cybersecurity recommendations, and closely aligns with AWS’s Shared Responsibility Model for cloud security.
+This project implements a security-first approach based on the  **Defense-in-Depth (DiD)** model, applying layered security measures across the full tech stack.
+Using Naviant's cybersecurity recommendations [linked here](https://naviant.com/resource/defense-in-depth-7-key-layers-of-cloud-security/), this approach is also aligned with AWS’s Shared Responsibility Model for cloud security.
+The goal of this document is to provide transparency about the security measures integrated throughout the application lifecycle and to offer a platform for collaborative feedback and continuous improvement.

 ## Theoretical Framework

 - Why not OWASP?

-The Open Web Application Security Project (OWASP) is a non-profit that provides a framework for the Top 10 Web Application Risks for assessing the security of applications exposed on the World Wide Web.
-These threats include cross-site scripting (XSS),
+The Open Web Application Security Project (OWASP) provides essential guidance for web application security with the Top 10 Web Application Risks ncluding threats like cross-site scripting (XSS), broken authentication and sensitive data exposure.
+While OWASP is a valuable reference for security the application layer, it focuses specifically on web application vulnerabilities and doesn't provide a multi-layer security framework across the entire tech stack.
+The DiD model, on the other hand, extends beyond the application layer to ensure security is addressed across infrastructure, network and cloud environments.the cloud.

 - Why not NIST CSF?

+NIST's (National Institute of Standards and Technology) Cybersecurity Framework (CSF) is US government-backed and adopted for managing cybersecurity at a strategic organizational level in public and private sectors.
+While highly comprehensive for identifying, detecting and responding to risks, it is more focused on organizational security management than practical implementation of security controls during the development of cloud-based applications.
+The DiD model is a better fit for this project, as it offers technical guidance throughout the development process.o security-first development.

 - Why not Security Control Types?

+Security Controls are often classified as Physical, Administrative and Technical measures.
+While these are foundational categories for protecting a system, these can be too board to guide technical security in a development project.

 - Why Defense-in-Depth (DiD)?
-- Why Naviant?
+Why Naviant?

+The Defense-in-Depth (DiD) model, combined with the OWASP Top 10 Web Application Risks, strikes the right balance between security-first actionable technical measures and high-level security practices incorporating the application's ecosystem.
+Naviant is primarily a business consulting firm, its cybersecurity recommendations offer a solid framework for implementing DiD in cloud-based environments.
+While some implementations of DiD exclude critical policy and organizational considerations, their model effectively integrates AWS's Shared Responsibility Model.
+The framework[outlined here](https://naviant.com/wp-content/uploads/2021/03/cloud-ebook-defense-in-depth-small.pdf) serves as a practical guide that can evolve alongside the application.

 ---